xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

 ### Normal Jobs

 More often, you'll want to kick off a job that will run independently on the farm, with no supervision from you.
-Just like an interactive sesssion, SGE will find a host for you and start the requested program with the arguments you provide.
+Just like an interactive session, SGE will find a host for you and start the requested program with the arguments you provide.
 The difference is that you won't watch this all happen: SGE takes you command, runs it, releases the machine when the program is done, and stores the command-line output you would of seen for you.
 Let's start with something basic.

 ##### Before you start

 Before you start sending jobs out to the grid engine, it's good to get some default settings in place.
-These are things that you don't want to have to specify everytime you run UGE because none of them should change regularly.
+These are things that you don't want to have to specify every time you run UGE because none of them should change regularly.
 These settings get placed in a file in your unix home directory named *.sge_request*.
 You should open that file and add at least some of the following lines.
 Things you need to fill in are in brackets ( < ).
 Ignore all the backticks in the following code, you can see what the whole file would look like below the examples:

 Tell UGE what default queue you should dispatch jobs to (for us in the Shendure lab, this should be ravana.q:

-	`-q <default.queue.name>`
+	-q <default.queue.name>

-Tell UGE to treat your executables as either scripts or binaries, usually a safe bet to set this to 'y':
+Tell UGE to treat your executable as either scripts or binaries, usually a safe bet to set this to 'y':

-	`-b y `
+	-b y

 Start the job from the current directory (helps when you only specify relative paths like myfiles/thefileIwant.txt):

-	`-cwd `
+	-cwd

 be verbose, and dump out a lot of information on runs:

-	`-V `
+	-V

 merge the error output in with the normal output of a job.
 Generally as a newbie you want this set to yes (y) so you see all of your jobs output together:

-	`-j y `
+	-j y

-what conditions do you want to recieve an email for a = when the job is aborted or rescheduled, and e = send email at end of the job (b = beginning is the alternative):
+what conditions do you want to receive an email for a = when the job is aborted or rescheduled, and e = send email at end of the job (b = beginning is the alternative):

-	`-m ae `
+	-m ae

 this is a lab specific thing, we only want redhat 6 machines by default:

-	`-l rhel=6`
+	-l rhel=6

 where to send the emails to:

-	`-M USERID@uw.edu `
+	-M USERID@uw.edu

 where to put your output for both normal runs and errors: